PhysiCell-Tools/Studio-Guide/README.md

 ~/PhysiCell$ make virus-macrophage-sample
 ~/PhysiCell$ make

-# Note that the config/PhysiCell_settings.xml for the virus-macrophage-sample uses a hierarchical format
-# in PhysiCell 1.12.0.
-The Studio requires a "flattened" format, therefore we provide one using the -c argument:
+# If the resulting config/PhysiCell_settings.xml is in a "flattened" format (which the Studio requires)
+# then you should be able to run:
+~/PhysiCell$ python studio/bin/studio.py -p -e virus-sample

+# However, if you happen to have an older, hierarchical .xml format then you will need to use the flattened one in the studio folder:
-~/PhysiCell$ python studio/bin/studio.py -e virus-sample -c studio/config/virus_macrophage.xml
+~/PhysiCell$ python studio/bin/studio.py -c studio/config/virus_macrophage.xml -e virus-sample
 ```

 ---